sharanu-p16/Portfolio_/README.md

 # Sharanu's Portfolio

-A  developer portfolio built with vanilla HTML, CSS, and JavaScript.
+A  portfolio built with vanilla HTML, CSS, and JavaScript.
 Features particle background with mouse interaction, code rain effect, custom cursor, smooth animations, and a 3D morphing object.

-## Your Details in Portfolio
+##  Details in Portfolio

 | Section | Content |
 |---------|---------|